Sixten Totzek: Juniors

+Mens

 Totzek competed in his first European Curling Championship in 2018 as third for the German team.
 There, his team qualified for the playoffs as the fourth seed with a 5–4 record.
 They then lost to Sweden's Niklas Edin 6–3 in the semifinal and Italy's Joël Retornaz 8–6 in the bronze medal game, finishing fourth.
 Despite not winning a medal, the team did qualify Germany for the 2019 World Men's Curling Championship, which Totzek did not participate in.
 The next season, the team played in the 2019 European Curling Championships, finishing with a 3–6 record.
 The team was set to represent Germany at the 2020 World Men's Curling Championship before the event was cancelled due to the COVID-19 pandemic.

 For the 2020–21 season, Totzek began skipping the German team.
-His team represented Germany at the 2021 World Men's Curling Championship in Calgary, Alberta where they finished with a 4–9 record.
+In his first event skipping the team, he led them to a semifinal finish at the Baden Masters.
+Later, his team represented Germany at the 2021 World Men's Curling Championship in Calgary, Alberta where they finished with a 4–9 record.
+This was not enough to qualify for an Olympic spot, meaning the team needed to finish in the top three at the Olympic Qualification Event to qualify for the Games.

+To begin the 2021–22 season, Team Totzek finished third at the WCT Tallinn Mens Challenger.
+They also reached the final of the Grand Prix Bern Inter before losing to Switzerland's Yves Stocker.
+At the 2021 European Curling Championships, the team had mixed results, finishing with a 3–6 record.
+This landed them in eighth place which was enough to qualify for the 2022 World Men's Curling Championship.
+Next for the team was the Olympic Qualification Event in Leeuwarden, Netherlands.
+Despite entering the event as the fifth ranked nation, the German team struggled to catch on to the ice, finishing in last place with a 1–7 record and failing to qualify for the 2022 Winter Olympics.
+In the new year, however, the team turned things around by winning the Aberdeen International Curling Championship, defeating Italy's Joël Retornaz in the final.
+At the World Championships, Totzek and teammates Marc Muskatewitz, Joshua Sutor and Dominik Greindl started with a strong 3–1 record before losing their next four games.
+After winning their next three matches, the team lost their last round robin game to South Korea, finishing in seventh place and just missing the playoffs.
+After the season, Muskatewitz left the team and was replaced by Klaudius Harsch.